 What we like: Purpose-built for smaller skiers; makes stepping in easier than most.

-What we don’t: Trimmed-down build isn’t good for heavy or aggressive skiers.
+What we don’t: Trimmed-down build isn’t good for heavy or aggressive riders.

 Getting into your bindings in soft and deep snow isn’t always an easy task, especially for particularly lightweight skiers.
-Salomon’s new Stage tackles this issue head-on, with a smooth-triggering heel piece that doesn’t require too much force to lock in the boot.
-Further catering to its user group, you also get a short footprint for better ski flex on small skis and a competitively low weight of just 3 pounds 13 ounces.
-In fact, Salomon claims the Stage to be the lightest 11-DIN flat binding on the market—great news for beginner or intermediate riders that don’t want to throw a ton of weight around with every turn.
+Salomon’s Stage tackles this issue head-on, with a smooth-triggering heel piece that doesn’t require too much force to lock in the boot.
+Further catering to its user group, you also get a short footprint for better ski flex on small skis and a competitively low weight (1720g or 3 lb.
+12.6 oz. for the pair).
+In fact, Salomon claims the Stage to be the lightest 11-DIN flat binding on the market—great news for beginner or intermediate riders who don’t want to throw a ton of weight around with every turn.

 The Stage is an ideal ski binding for teenagers and smaller adults who are new to skiing, and the price is right at just $180.
 But it’s important to recognize the limitations of the design.
 The Salomon is not built to handle the force exerted by heavy or aggressive skiers, and younger riders are bound to grow out of it.
 Further, it’s only compatible with standard alpine boots (ISO 5355) or those with GripWalk soles.
 But if you’re a casual resort skier who’s had difficulty stepping into bindings in the past, the Stage is certainly worth a look.